-Barrie Lepley, BA, MBA
+Barrie Le Pley, BA, MBA

-After 20 years as a banker engaged principally in international arbitrage and international corporate finance, Mr Lepley now devotes much of his time to two businesses of which he is chairman.
-Lepley Properties develops and owns commercial property principally in Australia, Germany and China.
-Sanur Pty Ltd is the holding company for Lepley Properties.
+After 20 years as a banker engaged principally in international arbitrage and international corporate finance, Mr Le Pley now devotes much of his time to two businesses of which he is chairman.
+Le Pley Properties develops and owns commercial property principally in Australia, Germany and China.
+Sanur Pty Ltd is the holding company for Le Pley Properties.
 Seacrest Asset Pty Ltd invests in private as well as listed companies in Europe.

-Barrie is a Foundation Benefactor of the Art Gallery of Western Australia, a Life Member of the Beta Gamma Sigma Society, a member of the Strategic Resources Committee of the University of Western Australia, Chevalier de Confrérie (Vougeot), Author of Margaret River Style and a Director of WASO Holdings Ltd and WA Venues & Events Pty Ltd.
+Barrie is a Foundation Benefactor of the Art Gallery of Western Australia, a Life Member of the Beta Gamma Sigma Society, a member of the Strategic Resources Committee and the Investment Committee of the University of Western Australia, Chevalier de Confrérie (Vougeot), Author of Margaret River Style and a Director of WASO Holdings Ltd and WA Venues & Events Pty Ltd.